olefriis/Eco2-rust/README.md

 # Eco2-rust
 Take control of your Danfoss Eco™ 2 thermostats!

-Not at all done by now.
-It can connect to a thermostat and show its name, various temperatures (set-point temperatures and the room's current temperature), and schedules.

 Basically, this is a Rust version of my previous [C#/Xamarin version](https://github.com/olefriis/Eco2).
 With Rust and the [btleplug library](https://github.com/deviceplug/btleplug), we get Linux and